Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Conclusions

 \section{Conclusions}

 For over 30 years, optical mapping of action potential or calcium waves has been performed in contraction-inhibited hearts.
 As a result, studying the interplay of cardiac bioelectricity and biomechanics, two of the main players involved in the heartbeat, has been limited.
-Here, we demonstrated, for the first time, panoramic optical mapping of action potential waves across the entire, three-dimensional deforming ventricular surface of beating hearts.
+Here, we demonstrated, for the first time, panoramic optical mapping of action potential waves in beating hearts.
+We imaged the electrical wave phenomena across the entire, 3D deforming ventricular surface during normal and abnormal rhythms.
 Our optical mapping system provides high-resolution imaging data, which can be used to study both the electrical and mechanical heart muscle physiology in unprecedented detail, and could allow new insights into the mechanisms of mechano-electric feedback.